 True French brie is a soft farmhouse cheese made from unpasteurized cow's milk.
 True French brie cannot be imported to the United States because cheeses made with raw milk must be aged at least 60 days to qualify for U.S. importation, which would render the Brie overripe for consumption.
 The flavor of French brie is rich and fruity and has a creamy texture.

-France exports a stabilized Brie that is available in the U.S. It is an excellent cheese, but to enjoy the famous French original, you'll have to travel to outside the U.S.
+France exports a stabilized Brie that is available in the U.S. It is an excellent cheese, but to truly enjoy the famous French original, you will have to travel outside the U.S. to get it.

 Domestic and Pasteurized Brie

 Brie is made in many countries.
 In the U.S., domestic and international versions of Brie and versions that are made of pasteurized whole and skim milk are readily available.
 Bries made of pasteurized milk are somewhat milder in flavor that true French brie.
 They are available plain or with herbs.

 Brie develops a natural, white mold (usually Penicillium candidum), which gives these cheeses their characteristic bloomy rind on the exterior of the rounds.
 The white moldy rind is edible and delicious, and it is usually eaten.

 Bries made of pasteurized milk are inoculated to grow the mold.
 The cheese takes anywhere from one to three months to ripen, depending on the size of the flat discs.
 When properly ripened, the center of the cheese is soft and oozes as if warmed.

 Refrigerate brie in its original packaging until you are ready to eat it.
 Then take it from the refrigerator and allow about an hour for the cheese to come to room temperature for the best flavor and texture.

 Before eating, inspect it.
 Its rind should look fresh and white, and the disc should feel plump in its container or box.
 Look out for wet, slimy, or brown spots.